Information about Amiloride

 How amiloride works

-Amiloride lowers the swelling by removing the levels of excess water and electrolytes in the body.
-Amiloride does this without loss of potassium from the body.
+Amiloride is a potassium-sparing diuretic.
+It lowers blood pressure and swelling by removing the extra water and electrolytes from the body without loss of potassium.

 Common side effects of amiloride